mrcnski/believeobey.live/_posts/2025-08-04-the-burden-of-yhwh-vs-false-religion.md

 {% include verse.html
 text="They worship me in vain, teaching as doctrines the commandments of men.
 For you set aside the commandment of God, and hold tightly to the **tradition of men**—the washing of pitchers and cups, and you do many other such things." verse="Mark 7:7-8"
 %}

+{% include verse.html
+text="...
+How is it that you don’t perceive that I didn’t speak to you concerning bread? **But beware of the yeast of the Pharisees and Sadducees.**” Then they understood that he didn’t tell them to beware of the yeast of bread, but of the teaching of the Pharisees and Sadducees." verse="Matthew 16:11-12"
+%}

 ### Unauthorized Sacrifice